MamaSara/MamaSara/README.md

 - To enable non-root access to docker and running containers, perform the following steps:
     1. sudo usermod -aG docker [user_name] (ex: sudo usermod -aG pi)
     2. log out and log back into device
+- Be sure to right click on the Raspbian GUI speaker icon and select the appropriate output mode in the "Audio Outputs" dropdown.
+- In order to run the main application, src/MamaSara.py, you need to have all necessary peripherals connected as outlined in the project report and presentation.
+If not, you will likely obtain erratic behavior due to uninitialized (and unchanging) pin values.

 ## To Use the Mama Sara application:
 2. python3 /home/pi/MamaSara/src/MamaSara.py